GUntracht/OCTAVA/OCTAVA_Readme.txt

 For a pre-compiled standalone version, please contact gavuntracht at Gmail dot com.
 The pre-compiled version can be installed automatically by running the installation file that we will provide.
 For the GitHub version:
 1. Download OCTAVA.mlprj and the folder scripts into your local directory
-2. Copy the ImageJ installation and source files into your directory
+2. Copy the ImageJ/FIJI installation and source files into your directory If you are downloading the latest version of ImageJ, you may need to update the copoytoImgPlus macro. update copytoImgPlus in path .../ImageJ/Fiji/scripts by pulling: https://github.com/fiji/fiji/blob/master/scripts/copytoImgPlus.m
 3. Save mij.jar and imagej-matlab-0.7.2 in the ImageJ folder
-4. Save OCTAVA.ijm into the folder ...ImageJ\Fiji\macros\OCTAVA Tools
+4. Save OCTAVA.ijm into the folder ...ImageJ\Fiji\macros\OCTAVA Tools.
+You may need to create the folder named ¨OCTAVA Tools¨.

 *******************************************
 *******************************************